Introducing G2.ai, the future of software buying.Try now

 No pricing available

-• Users report that CentOS has a strong focus on stability and long-term support, making it a preferred choice for enterprise environments, while Debian is praised for its flexibility and extensive package repository, appealing to developers and small businesses.
+• Users report that CentOS excels in its stability and long-term support, making it a preferred choice for enterprise environments, while Debian is often praised for its flexibility and extensive package repository, catering well to developers and enthusiasts.

 Pricing